This is a gear review about the best power banks for backpacking 2023.

 Solar Charger

-For some hikers and backpackers it can be a choice between a solar charger or a battery bank, some even use both.
+For some hikers and backpackers, it can be a choice between a solar charger or a battery bank, some even use both.

-For anyone hiking through the desert regions of the world a portable solar panel is a great option to charge your devices.
+For anyone hiking through the desert regions of the world, a portable solar panel is a great option to charge your devices.
 If solar is something for you I wrote a detailed review of the Best Solar Panels for Backpacking that you should check out.

 It does depend on how many devices you intend to take with you and will need to be charged.
 For a lot of people, one port is enough as they only use it for their phone.
 While if you bring multiple devices then two or more ports may be needed.

-Input And Out Charging Speeds
+Input And Output Charging Speeds

 Makes of phones all take different amounts of time to charge, as do different makes of power banks.
 What you want is something that can charge at a reasonable length.

-The power bank is known for taking a while to charge, but ideally you would want to be able to charge it overnight, so then it is ready to take with you during the day.
+The power bank is known for taking a while to charge, but ideally, you would want to be able to charge it overnight, so then it is ready to take with you during the day.

 Conclusion

-- Anker 733 Power Bank
+- Best Hybrid Battery & Wall Charger: Anker 733 Hybrid Power Bank

-- Anker 737 PowerCore III Elite 25600
+- Best High Capacity Backpacking Power Bank: Anker 737 PowerCore III Elite 25600

-- Anker 313 PowerCore 10000
+- Best Budget Battery Pack: Anker 313 PowerCore 10000

 Best Portable Solar Chargers for Backpacking & Hiking